torognes/vsearch/README.md

 * testing and debugging
 * intra-sequence SIMD parallelization using the striped approach (Farrar 2007) or the plain vertical approach (Rognes & Seeberg 2000)
-* multiple sequence alignment and related options for consensus sequences from clustering
 * chimera filtering